 Course Overview

-Our seven-week course meets on Wednesdays from 6:30-8:30 p.m. via Microsoft Teams.
+Our seven-week course meets on once a week (mostly on Wednesdays) from 6:30-8:30 p.m. via Microsoft Teams.
 The content is not available on demand and participants must be available during these times.
-The final session, on Wednesday, Nov.
-20, 2024, will be in person.

-The course consists of a pre-test, two-hour live online classes each week, homework after each session, a final project, a post-test, and surveys.
+The course consists of two-hour live online classes each week, homework after each session, and a final project.
 Upon completion of the course, each participant will graduate and become a certified alumni of the Neighborhood Planning Academy.

 Session 1: History, Present, and Future of Prince George’s County